YueranCao2001/COSC-5455-Group-Project-Team7/README.md

 5. **Other Options**:
    - **Disconnect_after_training**: Check this box if you want to automatically disconnect from the session after training completes.

+### Fine-tuned Models

+- All session files can be found here: https://drive.google.com/drive/folders/1-YDmlfR6W3UHKwHm7xjMw_3U9-lwQLfm?usp=drive_link.
+All fine-tuned CKPT files can be found in corresponding session folders.
 ---

 # 2. References